 The District of Columbia has begun producing some of the most comprehensive and detailed infrastructure asset data in the business, and may influence the practices of other large frequent issuers.

-The Office of the Chief Financial Officer developed a long-range capital financial plan for the district that includes capital asset replacement needs beyond the normal six-year capital planning period.
-This report defines and quantifies the challenges the District faces in funding its capital infrastructure needs, and presents various funding scenarios that would allow the District to address these challenges over time.
+On October 31, 2018, the Office of the Chief Financial Officer released its updated long-range capital financial plan report for the District of Columbia that includes capital asset replacement needs beyond the normal six-year capital planning period.
+This report defines and quantifies the challenges the District faces in funding its capital infrastructure needs, and presents the impact of recently enacted legislation that would allow the District to address these challenges over time.
 The report is intended to assist the Mayor, Council, agency directors, other policymakers and the public in understanding the size of the District's capital infrastructure needs, and how these needs might be addressed over time.